qH0sT/ApplicationLoopBack/README.md

         SetAudioCallback(OnAudioReceived); // we are declaring our audio output event in PCM format.

         // 10560 was chrome's PID on my machine.
+You should change this on yours.
         StartCaptureAsync(10560, true, 1, 44100, 16); // Process PID number and includes process tree or not.

     }